Ultimate WordPress Server Optimization Guide 2025: Expert Tips for Oracle Linux 8

 exit 1

-} elif (pct > 80) {
+} else if (pct > 80) {

 exit 2